shawnthompson/aaact-aatia.github.io/content/newsletters/en/july-2025-aaact-now-for-accessibility.md

 If you want to develop inclusive leadership skills and create a workplace where everyone can succeed, this course is for you.
 To learn more or schedule training, contact us at [aaactlearning-aatiaapprentissage@ssc-spc.gc.ca](mailto:aaactlearning-aatiaapprentissage@ssc-spc.gc.ca) .

 Don’t miss this opportunity to create meaningful change, one conversation at a time.

+## Research Opportunity: Get Involved!

+Are you a person with a disability who has received accommodations supports from AAACT?
+Are you a coworker or manager of a person with a disability who has received accommodations supports from AAACT?

+If so, researchers from the Inclusive Design for Employment Access (IDEA) Social Innovation Laboratory would like to hear from you!

+IDEA is working with AAACT to develop anonymized case studies which highlight the benefits and costs clients have experienced in relation to the accommodations supports provided by AAACT.

+If you are either a person with disabilities who has received such supports, or a manager/coworker of someone who has received supports and would like to participate or would like more information about this research, please contact the Research Coordinator Amie Richards at [arichards@iwh.on.ca](mailto:arichards@iwh.on.ca) or the Principal Investigator Dr. Emile Tompa at [etompa@iwh.on.ca](mailto:etompa@iwh.on.ca).

 ## Getting to Work: Accessible Employment in Canada –Report from the Chief Accessibility Officer, 2024